 In many ways the dreams that were once generalized as American dreams have diminished and faded.
-Some of these dreams have now passed so far as institutional thrust is concerned to The Church of Jesus Christ of Latter-day Saints and its people for their fulfillment.
+Some of these dreams have now passed so far as institutional thrust is concerned to The Church of Jesus Christ of Latterday Saints and its people for their fulfillment.
 It was Lord Acton who said on one occasion:

-It was from America that the plain ideas that men ought to mind their own business, and that the nation is responsible to Heaven for the acts of the State-ideas long locked in the breast of solitary thinkers, and hidden among Latin folios-burst forth like a conqueror upon the world they were destined to transform, under the title of the Rights of Man. . . .

-...
-And the principle gained ground, that a nation can never abandon its fate to an authority it cannot control.27
+It was from America that the plain ideas that men ought to mind their business, and that the nation is responsible to Heaven for the acts of the State-ideas long locked in the breast of solitary thinkers, and hidden among Latin folios-burst forth like a conqueror upon the world they were destined to transform, under the title of the Rights of Man . . . and the principle gained ground, that a nation can never abandon its fate to an authority it cannot control.
+[The History of Freedom and Other Essays, 1907]